edper/myreads-udacity/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is a ReactJS project made in compliance as final assessment project for Udacity's React Fundamentals course.
+The goal of this project is to allow students to demonstrate one's grasp on the use of React library based on the provided course by Udacity.
+This is also Part I of the three projects to be complied with and thus materials used here are limited based what student need to accomplish thus far on the Part I of the course.
+For example Redux was not used on this project because that would be on Part II.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+The main task of this React project are the following:

+    1. Display books on the main page based on three categories or shelves. namely, Currently Reading, Want to Read and Read.
+    2. Users can move books betwen shelves.
+    3. Users can search from the library for book(s) he/she wants to move to the shelves.
+    4. Once selected from library it is automatically displayed in the main UI without the need for refresh.

 ## TL;DR